seamapi/docs/docs/api-clients/access-codes/convert-an-unmanaged-access-code.md

 ---

 An unmanaged access code has a limited set of operations that can be performed on it: view, delete, or convert to managed.
-Converting an unmanaged access code to a managed one allows it to be controlled with Seam.
+Converting an unmanaged access code to a managed one allows it to be controlled with Seam, and have the full set of operations and lifecycle events available for it.
 Note that not all device providers support this operation.

 # Convert Unmanaged Access Code